How to Ask an Influencer to Promote Your Product [+ Free Templates]

 Hi [name],

 My name is [your name] from [company].
-I’ve noticed that you and our brand share similar values and audience, and I wanted to say that you’re content is amazing.
+I’ve noticed that you and our brand share similar values and audience, and I wanted to say that your content is amazing.

 I’d like to offer you a chance to try out [new product] before it becomes available to